Travel from 30 April

 Looking for local information?
 You’ll find the Amsterdam Tourist Office outside the main entrance to the station in a traditional white wooden Dutch coffee house.

-To change at Brussels, hop off the Thalys train (don’t forget your luggage), then head to the ground floor.
+To change at Brussels, hop off the Thalys train, then head to the ground floor.
 You’ll find the Eurostar departure area under platforms 1 and 2.

 Planning an Amsterdam break?
 It's easy to get around Amsterdam on foot, but it's far more fun on two wheels.
 So join the 800,000 other cyclists around town and explore some of the city's 400km of cycle paths.